For urgent consular assistance call

 More information:

 Outbreaks of dengue and chikungunya are common.
-Risks are higher during the wet season from April to November.
+Risks are higher during the wet season, from April to November.

+Zika and oropouche are a risk.
 If you're pregnant, the Australian Department of Health recommends you discuss travel plans with your doctor.
 Consider deferring non-essential travel to affected areas.

 To protect yourself from disease: